Residency Program Requirements

 While U.S. medical graduates apply to 5-10 programs, IMGs should submit applications to a minimum of 25 programs to have the best chance of being matched to a residency program.
 The more applications you send out, the better your chances of receiving an interview and being accepted to a program.
 Applications should be sent in as early as possible, preferably September or mid-October at the latest.
 Upon review of the applications, residency program directors invite those applicants in whom they are interested to interview.
 Approximately 14% of applicants are granted an interview and only 8% of the entire applicant pool will be hired by any given hospital.
 Therefore, it is imperative that applicants make themselves stand out in their applications.
 Once invited to interview, an applicant needs to prepare in order to make the best possible impression.
 The interview is a critical part of the residency application process.

-The Match Schedule - (This link will take you off the AMA Web site.)
-In mid-January, after completion of the interview process, both applicants and residency programs submit rank order lists (ROLs), which list their respective choices in order of preference, to the NRMP.
+The Match Schedule - In mid-January, after completion of the interview process, both applicants and residency programs submit rank order lists (ROLs), which list their respective choices in order of preference, to the NRMP.
 Applicants may submit a list of up to 15 programs, with the option of adding more for an additional fee.
 Generally, it is not necessary to rank more than 15 programs unless you are applying to a competitive specialty.
 Although, the more programs you rank, the better your chances of being matched.

 There are several guidelines to consider when compiling your ROL